The overall literacy rate for women stands at only 57.4%. These dire statistics can be attributed

 to poverty, the caste system, and the low value attached to women (Human Rights Watch).

-Girls living in poverty are especially vulnerable to child marriage in India and Nepal.
+Girls living in poverty are especially vulnerable to child marriage in Nepal.
 They also

 have limited educational opportunities, face gender discrimination, and are subject to social and